 Species Technical Committee

 The Queensland Species Technical Committee (STC) assesses native species that occur in Queensland to determine their conservation status under the Nature Conservation Act 1992 (NC Act).

-The STC is an advisory body appointed by the Minister for Environment and the Great Barrier Reef, Minister for Science and Minister for the Arts.
-STC membership includes both external and Queensland Government content experts.
+The STC is an advisory body appointed by the Minister for the Environment and the Great Barrier Reef and includes both external and Queensland Government content experts.